storey/vivid-spearmint/README.md

 3. Add `export LS_COLORS="$(vivid generate spearmint)"` to your `~/.zshrc`.

 ## Installation (Powerlevel10k)
-Update the following lines in `~/.p10k.zsh` to have the given colors:
+Update the following lines in `~/.p10k.zsh` to have the given colors (note these are not contiguous in the config file):
 ```
 typeset -g POWERLEVEL9K_PROMPT_CHAR_OK_{VIINS,VICMD,VIVIS,VIOWR}_FOREGROUND=42 # mint; was 76
 typeset -g POWERLEVEL9K_PROMPT_CHAR_ERROR_{VIINS,VICMD,VIVIS,VIOWR}_FOREGROUND=198 # pink; was 196